phipsonlab/phipson-lab-website/index.md

 {% capture text %}

-We believe that anyone around the world should be able to use and extend our work.
+We believe that scientific progress is accelerated through open collaboration and accessible tools.
-We push to make software, tools, datasets, etc. that are freely available and openly licensed.
+All our software packages are freely available on GitHub and Bioconductor, with comprehensive documentation and tutorials to enable researchers worldwide to build upon our work.

 {%
   include button.html